oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ### 2. *Connect from Windows using Putty*

 Putty can be used to connect to Linux machines from Windows machines.
 However, the private ssh key created earlier needs to be converted from a **PEM** format to a **PPK** format before connecting to the instance.
-Use the steps below to do the conversion of the key before attemting to log in.
-Ensure to download the Putty Installer before attempting to perform the key conversion.
+Use the steps below to do the conversion of the key before attempting to log in.
+Ensure to download the [Putty Installer](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) before attempting to perform the key conversion.

 1. On the Windows machine, click on **Start Menu**> **All Programs** > **PuTTY** > **PuTTYgen**.
 ![puttygen1](images/puttygen1.png)